Kaiser Permanente, Internal Medicine Residency Program, Oakland

 In what way is the IM/MPH track different from the traditional categorical medicine track during the first 3 years of residency?

 During their first 3 years, residents in the IM/MPH track will complete the same core requirements as the categorical residents to allow them to sit for the ABIM Board Exam upon completion of the 3-year residency.
-During certain elective or subspecialty rotations, the IM/MPH residents will be able to complete the Kaiser Permanente Division of Research online training course in designing and implementing clinical research (beginning with how to develop a research question and then how to conduct statistical analysis) and be given opportunities for participating in research projects based at the Division of Research and/or courses in the School of Public Health to “jump start” their Public Health and epidemiology training.
+Residents also have the opportunity to complete a 2-week Kaiser Permanente elective in health policy prior to the 4th MPH year.
+During certain elective or subspecialty rotations, the IM/MPH residents will be able to complete the Kaiser Permanente Division of Research online training course in designing and implementing clinical research (beginning with how to develop a research question and then how to conduct statistical analysis) and be given opportunities for participating in research projects based at the Division of Research to “jump-start” their Public Health and epidemiology training.
 Additionally, IM/MPH residents will be introduced early on to faculty and mentors at the School of Public Health and Kaiser Permanente Division of Research.

 Is there a separate application process for the IM/MPH track?